isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 Parties are encouraged to use the **[4-week Negotiation Period](#step2)** to reach an amicable outcome.

+**6. I am an Affected Business.
+If I had previously withdrawn my Notice of Negotiation, can I reissue another Notice of Negotiation for the same contract?**

+Yes, you may reissue another Notice of Negotiation for the same contract, provided the second Notice of Negotiation is served in accordance with Section 45 of the Act.
+The second Notice of Negotiation must be served by 26 February 2021.

-**6. What is the consequence of breaching the moratorium?**
+**7. What is the consequence of breaching the moratorium?**

 Any person who, without reasonable excuse, breaches the moratorium shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

-**7. I am subject to Court actions against me for issues related to my Notice of Negotiation.
+**8. I am subject to Court actions against me for issues related to my Notice of Negotiation.
 What should I do?**

 Please refer to [(7) Pending Court or Arbitration Proceedings](/realign/pending-court-arbitration) for more information.

-**8. How do I renegotiate my contract during the 4-week negotiation period?**
+**9. How do I renegotiate my contract during the 4-week negotiation period?**

 You can approach the Other Party to the contract to discuss the terms of your contract, including: